This page contains Chapter 2 from

 The shortcomings of human biology, which cause us to suffer illness, decay, and death, are on the point of being comprehensively tamed by progress in regenerative medicine – nanosurgery, 3D bioprinting, genomic engineering, and stem cell therapies.
 Our task is to accelerate this relegation of aging and disease to history.

 Much preferable to present-day expensive rear-guard medical treatments, prompt preventive interventions can unleash an abundance of full-health longevity.

 An abundance of all-round intelligence

 Science is giving us the ability to revitalise and rejuvenate, not only the body, but also the mind.
 Just as industrial tools have augmented our muscles, computers are augmenting our intelligence.
-Our growing understanding of the brain means we can enhance our psychology, gaining greater emotional and spiritual intelligence.
+Our growing understanding of the brain means we can enhance our psychology as well as our intellect.
+Alongside improved memory and enhanced reasoning ability, we can gain greater emotional and spiritual intelligence.

 Traditional methods of mind enhancement such as education, meditation, yoga, music, art, and exotic substances, can have their power significantly magnified and directed by innovative technologies such as virtual reality, brain-computer interfaces, and AI assistants.
 An abundance of all-round intelligence beckons.